takoyaki99/MoriCalliopeNXThemepack/README.md

 # MoriCalliopeNXThemepack
-A themepack featuring the Hololive English streamer Mori Calliope.
+A Nintendo Switch themepack featuring the Hololive English streamer Mori Calliope.
+Extract the .zip into /themes/ and install using your favorite theme manager for Switch.

+I'll add preview images soon.